svgoudar/data_engineering_journey/BIG_DATA/sparks.md

 ## What is Functional Programming?

 Functional Programming (FP) is a style of programming that follows the mathematical function format.
 Think of an algebra class with the f(x) notation.
 ![alt text](image-31.png)

-### Key Characteristics of Functional Programming:
+### Key Characteristics of Functional Programming

 - **Declarative Nature**: Emphasis on the "what" of the solution rather than the "how to."
 - **Expressions**: Use expressions like f(x).

-### Historical Background:
+### Historical Background

 - **LISP**: The first functional programming language, starting in the 1950s.
 - **Modern Languages**: Scala, Python, R, and Java are some of the modern options.

 ## Functional Programming in Scala

 ![alt text](image-33.png)
 ![alt text](image-34.png)

 - **Scala**: The most recent representative in the family of functional programming languages.
 - **First-Class Functions**: Functions can be passed as arguments, returned by other functions, and used as variables.

-### Example:
+### Example

 ![alt text](image-32.png)

 ```scala
 val increment = (x: Int) => x + 1
 val numbers = List(1, 2, 3, 4)